RogerAqua/Supply-Chain-Dataset-Analysis/README.md

-# Supply Chain Analysis Project Using SQL
+# Supply Chain Analysis Using SQL

 # Abstract
 This analysis encompasses a comprehensive collection of 100 distinct variables that impact the overall performance, revenue, profitability, and challenges of a fashion and cosmetics startup.
 The primary objective is to elucidate how these variables influence critical inventory parameters, including product type, pricing strategies, lead times, and stock levels.